Completing a masters degree is not for the fainthearted but Aynur Cakal was ready for the challenge.

-Before she applied for the Master of Business Administration (Executive) at RMIT Aynur was told about the commitment required to complete the program but the hard work didn’t scare her.
+Before she applied for the Executive MBA at RMIT Aynur was told about the commitment required to complete the program but the hard work didn’t scare her.

 At 27, she was one of the youngest in her class but she says the age difference was an advantage.

 “It positioned me well with other MBA students and made the program even more valuable because I was able to learn from their experience and connect with other industry leaders,” she said.

 Aynur was working full-time and studying part-time.
 Her hard-work ethic led her to apply for Austrade’s Beryl Wilson Scholarship for Women in International Trade.

 The prestigious scholarship is only awarded to one student every year and applicants need to meet a range of criteria including academic achievement of distinction average, Asian language capability and leadership accomplishments in the international business.
 Aynur ticked all the boxes but was humbled to win.

 “I put in the application in December and I went on holidays and completely forgot about it,” she said.